elaastic/elaastic-questions-server/authentication/elaastic-iam/README.md

 | tom      | secret   |     TEACHER     |                                                      |
 | two_role | secret   | STUDENT,TEACHER | Has two roles so he can't login to Elaastic          |

-- A client : => For the elaastic application
+- A client: ⇒ For the elaastic application
     - name: `elaastic`

 If a user has exactly one role that can log into the `elaastic` client, then he can log in to it.